 2. Competitive edge is about Data Density

 Data is also itself a differentiator.
 Your own data should have a proprietary value that is higher than your competitors’.
-It is yours, and by definition it cannot be accessed by others, as opposed to third party data.
-Analytics, including AI algorithms can be replicated.
+It is yours, and by definition, it cannot be accessed by others, as opposed to third party data.
+Analytics, including AI algorithms, can be replicated.
 Dense proprietary data, well-managed and developed, create a competitive edge that is hard to beat.
-Your own data assets should make a difference over the competition.
-But then again, the value of it can only be realised through the analytics placed on top of it.
+Your own data assets should make a difference in the competition.
+But then again, its value can only be realised through the analytics placed on top of it.

 3. Algorithmic means automated

 Algorithms only work with the automation of most of the things that used to be handled by inspired humans possessing special emotional talent.
 The billions of algorithmic UX outcomes cannot be conceived by a talented team using manual tools and processes.
-Systems of intelligence are doing the algorithmic math and systems of interaction (formerly called marketing automation) are doing the execution.
+Systems of intelligence are doing the algorithmic math, and interaction systems (formerly called marketing automation) are doing the execution.
 The talented marketeer is the creator, business planner, implementer, operator and governor of these systems.

 4. The CMO has a long-term talent challenge

-Many CMOs face a challenge with their in-house resources – in any given organisation, a large proportion of marketing employees do not have the competences that can deal with rapid change in the digital marketing environment.
-Marketing talent design should be high up on the CMO’s HR-agenda.
+Many CMOs face a challenge with their in-house resources – in any given organisation, a large proportion of marketing employees do not have the competencies that can deal with rapid change in the digital marketing environment.
+Marketing talent design should be high up on the CMO’s HR agenda.
 Talent strategies need to be beefed up in order to attract, develop, retain and organise a wide range of new skill sets, ranging from storytelling to AI.